SOFTWARE ENGINEER FAST STATS

 Something to consider when deciding if software engineer is the career path for you is that having neither experience nor education in computer science or a closely related field makes the path to becoming a software engineer significantly longer and more challenging.

 Top of the best job list sounds great, but it requires a specific path to enter.
-The ideal skills we discussed earlier to include in a software engineer cover letter and when answering software engineer interview questions are acquired by being immersed in data and computer science for a multitude of years either through study or work or internship experience or both.
+The ideal skills we discussed earlier to include in a software engineer cover letter and when answering software engineer interview questions are acquired by being immersed in data and computer science for a multitude of years either through study, software engineer internships or work experience or both.

 Software engineers typically report to project managers or other management executives and have average likelihood of upward mobility through experience and familiarity with either an organization’s computing systems and IT architecture or the needs of their client base and the markets wherein clients place their products.
 It is a niche position with salary gains and employer loyalty typically gained to the software engineer’s advantage over time.